Part Time Holiday Calculations

 Part-time workers who work the same hours each day: simply multiply the number of days they work each week (if they work the same number of hours each day) by the 5.6 working weeks to give you their annual holiday entitlement.
 For example, if a part-time employee works 3 days per week you would multiply 3 days x 5.6 weeks = 16.8 (round up to the nearest half day = 17 days).

 Part-time workers who work different hours on different days: I would recommend you calculate the annual holiday entitlement in hours.
 To do this multiply the total number of hours they work each week by the 5.6 working weeks.
-For example, if an employee works 4 hours on a Tuesday and Wednesday and 5 hours on a Thursday and Friday (a total of 18 hours per week) their holiday will be 18 hours x 5.6 weeks = 100.8 (rounded up = 101 hours per week).
-Every time they take a day off you deduct this from the total holiday hours.
+For example, if an employee works 4 hours on a Tuesday and Wednesday and 5 hours on a Thursday and Friday (a total of 18 hours per week) their holiday will be 18 hours x 5.6 weeks = 100.8 (rounded up = 101 hours per year).
+Every time they take a day off, you deduct the relevant hours for that day from their holiday entitlement.

 But what about bank holidays?

 Let’s assume that you do not open on a Bank Holiday.
-If a public holiday falls on one of their normal working days and like the rest of the workforce they take the day off, then the public holiday is deducted from their holiday entitlement.
+If a bank holiday falls on one of their normal working days and like the rest of the workforce they take the day off, then the bank holiday is deducted from their holiday entitlement.

-However, you would not make a deduction if the part-timers normal working day does not fall on the public holiday.
+However, you would not make a deduction if the part-timers normal working day does not fall on the bank holiday.

 A second employee works Tuesday to Friday working 5 hours per day.
 Their annual entitlement is the same 4 days per week x 5.6 weeks = 22.5 days per year.
-Because they do not work on a Monday, when there is a Monday bank holiday this will NOT be deducted from their entitlement.
+Because they do not work on a Monday, when there is a bank holiday falling on a Monday this will not be deducted from their entitlement.
 However, Good Friday will be deducted from their entitlement.

 Useful tip: It is always better to state the holiday entitlement in working weeks in the contract of employment and not in days.
 If for whatever reason you do state it in days and you forget to state that holidays for part-time employees are calculated on a pro-rata basis, then your part time employee would have the right to the full 28 days or however many days you have stated in the contract (which, for example if they worked 4 days a week would give them 7 weeks holiday!).

 If you do struggle with holidays, you may want to consider using YourHR.space and its holiday/absence module.
 This calculates holidays for employees (based on days or hours) and allows employees to manage holiday/absence online.
-The module will also calculate part years annual leave entitlement i.e. if someone joins or leaves part way through the holiday year.
+The module will also allocate bank holidays and closure days as well as calculate part years annual leave entitlement i.e. if someone joins or leaves part way through the holiday year.
 There is also the function for managers to authorise or decline holiday online.

 You can contact Angela on firstname.lastname@example.org